Frequently Asked Questions

 What if the student’s accommodation requests differ from what a verification letter recommends?

-What should instructors do when students say their disabilities limit attendance or meeting deadlines?
+What should I do when students say their disability limits attendance or meeting deadlines?

 Class attendance and assignment policies are set by faculty or departments.
 When the functional limitations of the disability affect a student's participation in their classes, the student's coordinator may recommend flexibility with attendance and deadline policies as a possible reasonable accommodation.